I Just Can't Stop Loving You: Chart performance

 "I Just Can't Stop Loving You" was the lead single from Jackson's much-anticipated Bad album.
 The single debuted on the U.S. Billboard Hot 100 singles chart at #37, the week of August 8, 1987.
 The single was the highest debuting single of 1987, and quickly traveled to the top quarter of the Hot 100, advancing to #16 in its second week, and soaring to #1 in its seventh week on the tally, the week of September 19, 1987.

 Despite the success, the duet had a relatively short chart run and fell out of the top 40 just five weeks after topping the chart, spending a total of 11 weeks in the top 40, out of a total of 14 weeks on the Hot 100.
-This was largely due to the quick release of the album title track as the second single (it debuted on the Hot 100 at #40 in the same week that "I Just Can't Stop Loving You" hit number one).
+This was perhaps due to the quick release of the album title track as the second single (it debuted on the Hot 100 at #40 in the same week that "I Just Can't Stop Loving You" hit number one).
 Billboard ranked it as #43 on the year-end Hot 100 chart for 1987.

 The track spent three weeks at number one on Billboards Adult Contemporary singles chart, becoming the second and last Michael Jackson single to top that chart.

-In the United Kingdom, the song peaked at the top of the UK Singles Chart on August 9, 1987 — for the week ending date August 15, 1987 — and remained at the top for two consecutive weeks until it was dethroned by "Never Gonna Give You Up" by Rick Astley.
+In the United Kingdom, the song peaked at the top of the UK Singles Chart on August 9, 1987—for the week ending date August 15, 1987—and remained at the top for two consecutive weeks until it was dethroned by "Never Gonna Give You Up" by Rick Astley.
 "I Just Can't Stop Loving You" became Britain's 30th best-selling song of 1987.

 In his autobiography, Moonwalk, Jackson stated the song was not written with someone in mind, but that he had been thinking of someone when singing the song live.

 Live performances

-Jackson performed the song on his Bad World Tour (1987-1989) with background singer Sheryl Crow and on his Dangerous World Tour (1992-1993) with Siedah Garrett.
+Jackson performed the song on his Bad world tour (1987–1989) with backing singer Sheryl Crow, and on his Dangerous World Tour (1992–1993) with Siedah Garrett.
 He also performed the song at the Royal Concert in Brunei in July 1996 with Marva Hicks.
 Live versions of the song are available on the DVDs Live at Wembley July 16, 1988 and Live in Bucharest: The Dangerous Tour.
+The song would always abruptly stop starting from the Bad tour's 2nd leg to transition to She's Out of My Life.

 Jackson would have performed it on This Is It with Judith Hill, but the concert series was canceled due to his sudden death.
 However, this is a featured song in the movie Michael Jackson's This Is It.
 As a tribute to Jackson, Hill recorded and released a "sequel" to the song, entitled "I Will Always Be Missing You".